 The Weltmuseum Wien is one of the world’s leading ethnographical museums, situated in the Hofburg Palace on Vienna’s Ringstrasse.
 In 14 distinct exhibition galleries, the focus is on unique cultural treasures from all over the world.
 The aim is to communicate to visitors the cultural diversity, stories and ways of life in an entertaining way.

-The highlights of the Museum represent more than 500 years of high-quality collecting activities of the Habsburgs – among them objects from the Kunstkammer (Cabinet of Curiosities) of Emperor Rudolf II, the unique Mexican feather headdress Penacho, the world-famous collection of James Cook, objects from the voyages of discovery and research of the 19th century – yet remarkable objects and documents continued to be obtained in the 20th century.
+The highlights of the Museum represent more than 500 years of high-quality collecting activities on the part of the Habsburgs – among them objects from the Cabinet of Curiosities of Emperor Rudolf II, the unique Mexican feather headdress »Penacho«, the world-famous collection of James Cook, and objects from the voyages of discovery and research of the 19th century.

 The Weltmuseum Wien connects cultures and people from all over the world